-(e) The calculation of the percentage of ballots cast to the number of eligible voters to vote on the question for that election shall be not later than the thirtieth (30th) day after the election.
+(e) The calculation of the percentage of ballots cast to the number of eligible voters to vote on the question for that election shall be not later that the thirtieth (30th) day after the election.

-(f) A voter eligible to vote within the district for the election conducted under section 11g(3)(a) (to approve new or additional ad valorem property tax levies) and 11g(4)(e)(A) (to approve taxing district annexations) shall be considered to have "cast a ballot" if the ballot has been returned to an elections office and the ballot is determined to be qualified to be counted (outer envelope contains signature of voter, signature matches the registration signature of the voter, no marks on outside of envelope which would cause ballot to be rejected).
+(f) A voter eligible to vote within the district for an election subject to the voter participation requirements shall be considered to have "cast a ballot" if the ballot has been returned to an elections office and the ballot is determined to be qualified to be counted (outer envelope contains signature of voter, signature matches the registration signature of the voter, no marks on outside of envelope which would cause ballot to be rejected).
 If these conditions are met, the ballot is "cast" even if the ballot, when opened for counting, is determined to be deficient and is not counted, or if the voter does not vote on the particular measure at issue in the calculation.